jazzywhit/nmg-exile/README.md

 #Narrow Minded Gaming
 ##Bolt Action Hardcore

-This is the README for the NMG Arma 3 Exile server.
+This is the README for our Arma 3 Exile Multiplayer Server, Bolt Action Hardcore.
 This should provide you with step by step instructions on how to get the server setup.

-This markdown was generated at [http://markdownlivepreview.com/](http://markdownlivepreview.com/)
+This markdown was generated at [https://stackedit.io/editor](https://stackedit.io/editor)

 ##Installation